-It may last for months, years, or simply ‘quite a long time’, according to Cameron’s latest less than militarily precise estimate.
-However long it last, one RAF source has warned us not to ‘expect fireworks’, which the BBC’s sage defence stenographer – sorry correspondent – James Lansdale interprets to mean that we are in for a ‘long game.’
+It may last for months, years, or simply ‘quite a long time’, according to Cameron’s latest less than precise estimate.
+However long it lasts, one RAF source has warned us not to ‘expect fireworks’, which the BBC’s sage defence stenographer James Lansdale interprets to mean that we are in for a ‘long game.’

 But however dull it might be from the spectator’s point of view, we can’t miss out, because, as one MP told Lansdale, ‘The Americans have lots of bombs.
 They don’t really need ours.
 But they do like us to be on the team.
 And we are finally turning up on the pitch.’

-Somewhat bizarrely, Cameron once said that The Jam’s ‘Eton Rifles’ was his favourite song.
+Somewhat bizarrely, Cameron once said that the Jam’s ‘Eton Rifles’ was his favourite song.
 One imagines him now, like Snoopy in his pilot’s helmet, sitting on his kennel with his finger on the trigger as he takes off to fight the Red Baron, singing ‘ Thought you were clever when you lit the fuse/Tore down the house of commons in your brand new shoes.’

-Because he has clearly been frustrated at how slow we have been to finish our tea and get out of the pavilion, so slow that even the little schoolteacher Francois Hollande – the ‘socialist’ politician-turned-imperial-bombardier – has got his Rafale jets in first.
+Because he has clearly been frustrated at how slow we have been to finish our tea and get out of the pavilion, so slow that even the little schoolteacher Francois Hollande – the socialist politician-turned-imperial-bombardier – has got his Rafale jets in first.

 This, of course, is completely unacceptable, and even humiliating to a British elite that knows that it is our historic destiny to be up there riding shotgun with the Imperium.

 And if things were allowed to carry on like this, we will not only end up pushed into third place by France in the Imperium’s affections, we might become just another ordinary country, and that can’t be allowed to happen.

 In fact is probably a good idea for those who like this sort of thing not to ask any questions at all.
 Because Lord Snooty has insisted in his UN speech that we have learned ‘lessons from past mistakes’ and that there should be ‘no rushing to join a conflict without a clear plan.’

 And there is no indication whatsoever that the British elite has learned a single thng since it first bounced the country into the invasion of Iraq in 2003.
 In Libya it rushed into battle without a plan, and wrecked the state in the process.
 In Syria last year it nearly rushed into bombing without a plan.

-As Cockburn and others have pointed out, IS in Iraq draws its strength from the deep alienation of the Sunni population from the sectarian state that the Anglo-American occupation left in place.
-Today despite the change in prime minister, many Sunnis still fear retribution from their own government as much as they fear IS.
+As Cockburn and others have pointed out, IS in Iraq draws its strength from the alienation of the Sunni population from the sectarian state that the Anglo-American occupation left in place.
+Today, despite the change in prime minister, many Sunnis still fear retribution from their own government as much as they fear IS.

 Even Tory MP Adam Holloway – a former soldier in the Gulf War – recognizes this, and is opposing Cameron’s proposals on the grounds that:

 ‘It has just not been thought through.
 This is a political problem.
 Isis in Iraq are Sunni tribesmen who were fed up with the Maliki government.
-They are international jihadis and they are former Ba”ath regime elements.
-The only way you are going to get rid of the foreign jihadis is if the Sunni tribes and the Ba”athists do it themselves.’
+They are international jihadis and they are former Ba’ath regime elements.
+The only way you are going to get rid of the foreign jihadis is if the Sunni tribes and the Ba’athists do it themselves.’